Lugaru Wolf

 The above updaters include a revised online manual in HTML, Info, and (for Windows versions) WinHelp formats.
 The revised manual is also available in PDF format.

-Epsilon 13.06 contains a few new features and several bug fixes:
+Epsilon 13.17 contains various new features and a number of bug fixes:

 New Features